GingaaBread/GNOStatic/src/essentials/conditions/if_condition.md

 ## If-Else-If Condition

-An `else if` condition can be used in an if-condition, which is used to execute if the condition(s) above are **not** met, but the condition of the `else if` **are** met.
+An `else if` condition can be used additionally in an if-condition, which is used to execute code if all prior condition(s) are **not** met, but the condition of the `else if` **is** met.
 Once a condition in this construction has been met, no other conditions will be checked anymore, and the code continues after the condition.

-_Example:_

 ```gno
 int x = 5